Annuity Training Law

 Back to Top

-1. What is the new California annuities training requirement?
+1. What is the California annuities training requirement?

-California law requires Life-Only agents to complete eight hours of California specific annuities training prior to soliciting individual customers in order to sell annuities.
-In addition, if a Life-Only Agent sells an annuity product in a subsequent license term the agent must complete a four-hour California specific annuity training course during that license term.
-Please note that effective January 1, 2014, the eight-hour annuity training course will not satisfy the four-hour annuity training requirement.
-(Section 1749.8 (b) of the California Insurance Code (CDI))
+California law requires Life licensed agents to complete eight hours of California specific annuities training prior to soliciting individual customers in order to sell annuities.
+In addition, if a Life licensed agent sells an annuity product in a subsequent license term the agent must complete a four-hour California specific annuity training course during that license term.
+The eight-hour annuity training course will not satisfy the four-hour annuity training requirement.
+(Cal.
+Ins.
+Code1749.8 (b))

 2. What kind of training is required?